MaianneThornton/StatsPreviewCardComponent/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-🚧 THIS CHALLENGE IS CURRENTLY IN PROGRESS 🚧
+🚧 THIS CHALLENGE IS CURRENTLY IN PROGRESS 🚧 <br>
 Welcome to my third Frontend Mentor Challenge!

 ### The challenge